Cell Phone Radiation Effects On The Brain

 - Invest in a protective case.
-EMF protection cases dampen a significant portion of the radiation emitted by your device, while still allowing a signal to pass through.
-While it’s still important to wear a wired headset when talking on the phone, a good case can help lower your exposure even further.
+Another way to lower your exposure is to invest in a protective case.
+An EMF protection case can dampen a significant portion of the radiation emitted by your device while still allowing a signal to pass through.
+Although it’s still necessary to wear a wired headset when talking on the phone, a good case can further reduce your exposure.
 DefenderShield’s EMF radiation case is FCC certified and lab-tested, providing users with nearly 100% EMF protection.
-For more cases, check out our guide to Cell Phone Radiation Protection.

 - Keep your phone in airplane mode whenever possible.
-Connecting to WiFi, Bluetooth, or the cellular network produces a great deal of RF-EMF radiation.
-Your device produces significantly less when it doesn’t have to maintain an active connection.
-This can be achieved by putting the phone in airplane mode.
-If you aren’t actively using data, or you’re streaming something that could be downloaded instead, consider switching your phone to airplane mode.
+Whenever possible, keep your phone in airplane mode.
+Connecting to WiFi, Bluetooth, or the cellular network produces a significant amount of RF-EMF radiation.
+Your device emits significantly less radiation when it doesn’t have to maintain an active connection.
+You can achieve this by putting the phone in airplane mode.
+If you’re not using data or streaming, consider switching your phone to airplane mode.

-- Don’t sleep with your phone under your pillow or on your nightstand — put it across the room.
-It’s common practice to sleep with your phone next to your bed.
-Many people use their phones as alarm clocks, and it’s simply more convenient to reach over and shut it off than it is to walk across the room.
+- Don’t sleep with your phone under your pillow or on your nightstand — put it on the other side of the room.
+Lastly, it’s best not to sleep with your phone under your pillow or on your nightstand.
+Many people use their phones as alarm clocks and find it convenient to have them nearby.
 However, if your phone is within six to ten feet of your bed, you’re exposed to higher amounts of EMF radiation all over your body.
-If you can’t keep your phone off or in airplane mode while you sleep, your next best bet is to store the phone across the room.
+If you can’t keep your phone off or in airplane mode while you sleep, it’s better to store it across the room.

 The problem with SAR levels is that they don’t take into consideration our cumulative exposure, and they make certain assumptions about our cell phone usage.
 The tests are performed in conditions designed to simulate regular use, but the way we use phones is much different than it was even a decade ago.

 Therefore, you may want to test your phone’s EMF output yourself.
-You can do this with an EMF meter — we recommend the TriField TF2, but any meter that can detect electric field, magnetic field, and radiofrequency radiation will do.
+You can do this with an EMF meter — I recommend the TriField TF2 but any meter that can detect electric field, magnetic field, and radiofrequency radiation will do.

 Testing your phone involves taking several measurements, both with the phone off and on.
 To see how much radiation your brain is exposed to while talking on the phone, place the meter directly on the device while it is powered on and try making a phone call.
 Watch how the levels change.
 Then, take the same measurement, but this time from six to ten inches away from the phone.
 This simulates your exposure when using the phone both with and without a wired headset.

-Cell phones are an unavoidable part of daily life, and they carry with them certain risks.
-Current data suggests they may be tied to gliomas and other brain tumors, and for that reason, it’s best to take steps to protect yourself when using the device.
+If you’re like me, your cell phone is an absolute necessity and an unavoidable part of daily life.
+However, they also come with certain risks.
+Current data suggests there may be a link between cell phones and brain tumors like gliomas.
+Therefore, it’s best to take steps to protect yourself when using the device.
 Wired headsets, protective cases, and lifestyle changes can go a long way towards lowering your risk of negative health effects.